 Arranged by Trinity Fellows, Dr Sean Curran and Dr Teresa Webber, as part of the conference, this concert features the sound-world of fourteenth-century ritual as it might have been experienced by the King’s scholars, and masterpieces of musical composition from the century that followed.

 The Gesualdo Six will perform the great Messe de Nostre Dame of Guillaume de Machaut, interspersed with the chants specified for a chapel’s dedication in the Sarum Rite – the English liturgical tradition from whose fund of ritual song the singers of the King’s Hall would have drawn.

 In the later Middle Ages songs were also vehicles for transmitting historical knowledge and shaping narratives, sometimes within the liturgy, sometimes beyond it.
-The programme pairs a motet from the Roman de Fauvel, a satire about French royal politics whose unique musical manuscript source was probably compiled in Paris in 1317, with a carol celebrating the victory of Henry V at Agincourt in 1415, preserved in the Trinity Carol Roll, a music manuscript made in East Anglia in the early fifteenth century and given to the College by H. O. Roe in 1838.
+The programme pairs a motet from the Roman de Fauvel, a satire about French royal politics whose unique musical manuscript source was probably compiled in Paris in 1317, with a carol celebrating the victory of Henry V at Agincourt in 1415, preserved in the, a music manuscript made in East Anglia in the early fifteenth century and given to the College by H. O. Roe in 1838.